openxpki/openxpki/doc/quickstart.md

 [QUICKSTART.md](https://github.com/openxpki/openxpki-config/blob/community/QUICKSTART.md)
 which have some more detailed instructions how to setup the system.

+> [!NOTE]
+>
-**Note**: The configuration is (usually) backward compatible but most releases introduce new components and new configuration that can not be used with old releases.
-Make sure your code version is recent enough to run the config!
+> The configuration is (usually) backward compatible but most
+> releases introduce new components and new configuration that can not be
+> used with old releases.
+Make sure your code version is recent enough to
+> run the config!

+> [!IMPORTANT]
+>
-Starting with v3.22, there is mandatory cross check of config, database schema and code via the `system.version.depend` node.
-We recommend to keep and maintain this in your config!
+> Starting with v3.22, there is mandatory cross check of config, database
+> schema and code via the `system.version.depend` node.
+We
+> recommend to keep and maintain this in your config!

 ## Debian Builds

+> [!CAUTION]
+>
-**Packages are for Debian 12 (Bookworm) / 64bit (arch amd64).
+> **Packages are for Debian 12 (Bookworm) / 64bit (arch amd64).
 The
-en_US.utf8 locale must be installed as the translation system will crash otherwise!
+> en_US.utf8 locale must be installed as the translation system will crash
+> otherwise!
 The packages do NOT work on Ubuntu or 32bit systems.
+Packages
-Packages for SLES/CentOS/RHEL/Ubuntu are available via an enterprise subscription**
+> for SLES/RHEL/Ubuntu are available via an enterprise
+> subscription**

 Start with a debian minimal install, we recommend to add *SSH Server* and *Web Server* in the package selection menu, as this will speed up